gridai/grid-docs/docs/features/sessions/pause.md

 ![](/images/sessions/autopausing.gif)

-## Pause a Session Using a Cron Job
+## Pause a Session Using a Github Action

-You can use Github Action cron to pause a session
+You can use Github Action to pause a session.
+Every day when you are done for the work day.

-To pause a session in cron fashion.
-Below is scheduled-SessionPause.yml.
+Below is scheduled-SessionPause.yml:

 ```
+on:
+  schedule:
+    # Runs "at 8:25pm" everyday
+    - cron: '25 8 * * *'
 jobs:
   gridai-actions:
     runs-on: ubuntu-latest